mariliercyril/m1-s2-takenoko/README.md

 - Cucumber tests,
 - ...

-We then improve our development practices: by applying a method of TDD (Test-Driven Development), or BDD (Behavior-Driven Development), on the one hand, and using Travis CI, on the other hand, in particular for continuous integration.
+We then improve our development practices: by applying a method of BDD (Behavior-Driven Development) by TDD (Test-Driven Development), on the one hand, and using Travis CI, on the other hand, in particular for continuous integration.

 ## 2. Client-server
 In order to develop a "client-server" version, we start doing a study of architecture on the division in RESTful services between player(s) and game execution engine.